ackul/ackul.github.io/_news/laurier_univ_keynote.md

 related_posts: false
 ---

-Delivered a keynote address on "Building Trustworthy AI for the Future" at Hack Canada 2025.
+Delivered a keynote address on [Building Trustworthy AI for the Future](https://www.linkedin.com/posts/achinkul_hackathon-techinnovation-ai-activity-7300863632072921089-21KU) at Hack Canada 2025.